 When planning the drinks you’ll serve for Halloween parties keep in mind the type of cocktails you and your guests usually consume.
 Use those drink recipes as the basis for your cocktail inspiration.
-After all, the plethora of Halloween cocktails with clever names, creepy garnishes and bubbling froth will be more miss than hit if the flavor aspect is lost on you and your guests.
+After all, the plethora of popular Halloween cocktails with clever names, creepy garnishes and bubbling froth will be more miss than hit if the flavor aspect is lost on you and your guests.
 Popular drink recipes can be adapted to suit the spooky season without the fear factor.

-Shivering Sour – adapted by Cheri Loughlin from the Midori Sour
+Shivering Sour – adapted by Cheri Loughlin

 1 ounce Melon Liqueur